-The Constable Trust's remit is to acquire and, more importantly perhaps, preserve and display works of art with links to East Anglia.
+The Constable Trust's remit is to acquire, preserve, protect and display works of art with links to East Anglia, and the Trust is able to give grants to achieve these ends.
 The Trustees are always happy to hear about such items, which may be neglected or in danger, and consider how the trust can help.

 In 2017 The Constable Trust donated £1000 to St George’s Hospital, Tooting, towards the construction of a perspex barrier to protect the painting of the original St George’s at Hyde Park Corner by the East Anglian artist Edward Bawden.
 There is more information here.

 In 2016 The Constable Trust contributed to the production of a leaflet by Gainsborough's House: The Landscape of Gainsborough and Constable, a guide which features ten locations of historic importance and highlights artworks by the two artists in Suffolk and Essex, relating them to the geographical sites which still exist today.
 The Ascension by John Constable, owned by the Constable Trust, is included in the guide.

 In late 2014 The Constable Trust funded the condition assessment of the Constable altarpiece Christ Blessing the Bread and Wine 1809 in St James's Church, Nayland.
 There are only three religious paintings by John Constable: The Ascension 1821/2, owned by The Constable Trust, originally in St Michael's, Manningtree and now in St Mary's, Dedham, this one still in situ in Nayland and Christ Blessing the Children 1805/6 originally in St Michael's, Brantham and now on loan to Emmanuel College, Cambridge.